ULL-ESIT-PL/babel-learning/doc/parser/debugging.md

 ### Finding Grammars in Backus-Naur Form (BNF) or Similar

-While Babel itself does not directly provide its supported grammars in Backus-Naur Form (BNF), you can refer to several resources to find such formal grammars:
+While Babel does not provide grammars in Backus-Naur Form (BNF), you can refer to several resources to find formal grammars:

 1. **ECMAScript Specification**: The official ECMAScript specification defines the JavaScript grammar in a formal language similar to BNF, called the Extended Backus-Naur Form (EBNF).
    - [ECMAScript Specification](https://tc39.es/ecma262/)